Joan Little: The trial

 The trial opened on July 14, 1975.
 The defense team made crucial use of applied social science, including the new method of scientific jury selection, which had just come into existence in 1972.
-The defense commissioned surveys with a view to comparing popular attitudes among white people toward black people between Beaufort and Pitt Counties, in the state's northeast, and the north central area of the state.
+The defense commissioned surveys with a view to comparing popular attitudes among White people toward Black people between Beaufort and Pitt Counties, in the state's northeast, and the north central area of the state.
 The results showed that unfavorable racial stereotypes were more strongly held in Beaufort County.
-For example, about two-thirds of the respondents in Beaufort and Pitt Counties thought black women were lewder than white women and that black people were more violent than white people.
-Armed with this information, Paul successfully petitioned to have the trial moved to the state capital of Raleigh.
+For example, about two-thirds of the respondents in Beaufort and Pitt Counties thought Black women were lewder than White women and that Black people were more violent than White people.
+Armed with this information, her Attorney Jerry Paul successfully petitioned to have the trial moved to the state capital of Raleigh.

-At trial, the prosecution contended that Little was a lewd woman who seduced Alligood only to murder him to enable her escape.
+At trial, the prosecution contended that Little was a lewd woman who had seduced Alligood only to murder him to enable her escape.
 In two days of testimony, Little testified that Alligood, who at well over 200 pounds was nearly twice her size, had come to her cell three times between 10:00 pm and 3:00 am to solicit sex, finally forcing her at the point of an ice pick to perform oral sex.
 She testified she was able to seize the ice pick while he was seated on her bunk because he had let his guard down in the moments after his orgasm.
-She stabbed him repeatedly, and she testified he resisted fiercely and wrestled her, but that given his wounded state, she had been able to get free of him.
+She had stabbed him repeatedly, and she testified he had resisted fiercely and wrestled her, but that given his wounded state, she had been able to get free of him.
 Attorney Jerry Paul made liberal use of the jury's Southern Christian sympathies, characterizing his client as a religious woman who found solace in the Bible in times of trouble.